 It is our collective responsibility to protect the civil rights of all people, regardless of their race, gender, immigration status, ethnicity, religion, or sexual orientation.
 The Trump administration is pushing a blatantly racist, sexist, and xenophobic agenda that is trying to turn us against each other.
 Instead, we need to come together and reaffirm that all people must be treated with the dignity and respect we all deserve as human beings.
 That means protecting immigrants families from being separated, standing with Dreamers, and refusing to cooperate with Trump’s mass deportation agenda; it means implementing police accountability and criminal justice reforms that demonstrate that Black Lives Matter; it means ensuring equal pay for equal work for women, and protecting reproductive rights; it means securing equal rights for the LGBTQ community; it means providing a dignified life for our senior citizens and disabled community; and it means honoring our veterans with the public services they need and deserve.

 A Real Democracy

 We should have a government that works for all people, not just big money special interests.
 In 2016, nearly a billion dollars flooded into California politics.
 Wealthy campaign contributors and giant corporations are essentially allowed to buy our elections, resulting in a government that is beholden to an economic elite instead of everyday people.
 We need to get big money out of politics and implement a system of publicly funded elections, so that all people have an equal voice.
-We are running a vigorously grassroots campaign, funded 100% by individuals, with no corporate money, no PAC money, and no outside spending.
+We are running a vigorously grassroots campaign, funded by ordinary people.
+We do not and will not accept any corporate donations.

 A Fair Economy